shliu888/chat-server-for-school/README.md

 7. Run 'ipconfig'
 8. Run 'python3 server.py'
 9. Enter the IP of your computer when prompted
-10. On the computer you want to communicate with, enter "nc [server ip] 8000"
+10. On the computer you want to communicate with, enter "nc [server ip] 8000" (install Netcat if needed)